A-1. IDP Needs Recognition.

 d.
 Systems that foster community engagement, support, and development.

-As part of these efforts The 1st NAEF encourages collaboration and integration between governmental, private, and non-governmental organizations towards increased aid effectiveness and efficiency.
+As part of these efforts The 1st NAEF encourages collaboration and integration between governmental, private, and non-governmental organizations towards increased aid effectiveness and efficiency, and stronger prevention and countering of radical elements seeking to manipulate IDP populations.

 A-2.
-Increased Canadian and US government cooperation through Civil Society engagement in global Preventative and Counter Violent Extremism Efforts.
+Increased global cooperation on Preventative and Counter Violent Extremism Efforts.

 a.
-Increased collaboration between Governmental and Private PVE/CVE partners.
+Increased collaboration between Governmental and Private PVE/CVE partners to identify best practices.

-d.
-Increased focus on counter propaganda and counter disinformation propagation.
+c.
+Increased focus on counter propaganda and disinformation used by radical and extremist groups.

 A-3.
 “Return and Rebuild” global migrant and refugee aid, development, stability and peace building concept.